 Trade Journal Articles

 Trade journals focus on providing relevant, up-to-date information to members of certain professions.
 Business, education, health, and industry magazines often fit into the category of trade journals.
 Trade journals can be quite useful for research but article contents should be carefully evaluated for authority and accuracy.
 Before writing a paper, check with your instructor if you are allowed to use trade journals in academic research.

 Characteristics of a Trade Journal

-- Field-specific terminology.
+- Includes field-specific terminology.

-- Industry-related advertising.
+- Includes industry-related advertising.

 - Inform professionals of current trends and news in fields related specifically to their business or industry area.

 - Sell field-specific products.

 - Often, but not always, specialists or practitioners in the fields about which they write.